 Temporary Email That Lasts 24 Hours

-NukeMail gives you 24 hours of full inbox access — far longer than most temporary email services.
-After that, your emails stay in a locked state for an...
+NukeMail gives you 24 hours of full inbox access.
+That is a longer window than you get with most temporary email services.
+After that period, your emails...

 Why 10 Minutes Is Not Enough

-The most popular temporary email services give you somewhere between 10 minutes and 1 hour.
-That works for a single quick verification — click the link, confirm the signup, done.
+Most popular temporary email services give you somewhere between 10 minutes and 1 hour.
+That works for a single quick verification.
+You click the link, confirm the signup and you're done.
 But many real-world scenarios take longer than that.

 Two-factor authentication emails sometimes arrive with delays.
 Some services send a confirmation email hours after signup.
 Others send an important onboarding email with setup instructions the next morning.
-If your temp inbox expired 9 hours ago, that email is gone and you have no way to recover it.
+If your temp inbox expired 9 hours ago, that email is gone and you don't have a way to recover it.

-There is also the case where you sign up for something, forget about it, and then realize the next day that you need to check a password reset link or find an order confirmation.
-With a 10-minute inbox, that is impossible.
-With 24 hours, you have a realistic window to handle anything that comes in.
+Sometimes you sign up for a service, forget about it and then realize the next day that you need to check a password reset link or find an order confirmation.
+A 10-minute inbox makes that impossible.
+With 24 hours you have a realistic window to handle anything that comes in.

 The 24-Hour Active Window

-When you create an inbox on NukeMail, it stays fully active for 24 hours from the moment of creation.
-During this time, you have complete access: you can read emails as they arrive, see full email content including HTML formatting and links, and receive new emails in real time.
+When you create an inbox on NukeMail, it stays fully active for 24 hours from the moment you make it.
+You have complete access during this time.
+You can read emails as they arrive, see full email content including HTML formatting and links and receive new emails in real time.

-During the active window, emails arrive instantly thanks to real-time delivery.
-There is no need to refresh the page or click a check button.
-When someone sends an email to your temporary address, it appears in your inbox within seconds.
+Emails arrive instantly during the active window because of real-time delivery.
+You don't need to refresh the page or click a check button.
+When someone sends an email to your temporary address it appears in your inbox within seconds.

-The 24-hour clock starts at the moment of inbox creation, not at the time of first email receipt.
-This means you get the full window even if you create the inbox ahead of time.
-If you know you will need a temporary address tomorrow morning, you can create it tonight and still have roughly 16 hours of active time the next day.
-Planning ahead is a perfectly valid strategy.
+The 24-hour clock starts the moment you create your inbox rather than when you receive your first email.
+You get the full window even if you set up the inbox early.
+If you know you need a temporary address tomorrow morning, you can create it tonight and you will still have roughly 16 hours of active time the next day.
+Planning ahead is a smart way to manage your access.

 The 14-Day Locked State

-After 24 hours, your inbox does not simply vanish.
-It transitions to a locked state that persists for an additional 13 days (14 days total from creation).
-In this state, you can still see your inbox: the email address, the number of emails received, and the sender and subject line of each email are all visible.
+Your inbox doesn't just vanish after 24 hours.
+It moves into a locked state that stays for another 13 days so the total time is 14 days from when you created it.
+You can still see your inbox while it's locked.
+The email address, the number of emails received, the sender and the subject line of each email remain visible.

-What you cannot do in the locked state is read the email content.
-Clicking on an email shows a lock overlay instead of the message body.
-This is intentional — it lets you confirm that an important email arrived (you can see who sent it and what the subject says) while keeping the content behind a paywall.
+You can't read the email content when the inbox is locked.
+Clicking an email just shows a lock overlay rather than the message body.
+This is intentional.
+It lets you confirm that an important email arrived because you can see the sender and the subject line while keeping the actual content behind a paywall.

-The locked state serves a specific purpose: if you realize you need access to an email that arrived at your temp address, you have a two-week window to unlock it by upgrading to premium.
-After 14 days, everything is permanently deleted — the token, addresses, and all messages.
+The locked state has a specific purpose.
+If you realize you need access to an email that arrived at your temp address, you have a two-week window to unlock it by upgrading to premium.
+After 14 days, everything is permanently deleted.
+This includes the token, addresses and all messages.

 How This Compares to Competitors

-10 Minute Mail gives you exactly 10 minutes, with a one-time extension to 20.
+10 Minute Mail gives you exactly 10 minutes and you can add 10 more once.
 Guerrilla Mail keeps your inbox for about an hour.
-TempMail varies but typically less than a day.
-YOPmail is one of the few that keeps emails longer, but all inboxes are public and anyone can read them.
+TempMail times vary but stay open for less than a day.
+YOPmail is one of the few that keeps emails longer.
+You should know that all their inboxes are public so anyone can read your mail.

-NukeMail is positioned for people who need more than a quick one-off verification.
-Twenty-four hours covers virtually every legitimate use case for temporary email, from signing up for services to receiving order confirmations to handling two-factor authentication across time zones.
+NukeMail is built for people who need more than a quick one-off verification.
+Twenty-four hours covers almost every legitimate use case for temporary email.
+You can sign up for services, receive order confirmations or handle two-factor authentication across different time zones without any trouble.

-The 14-day locked retention is unique to NukeMail.
-No other temporary email service offers a way to recover access to expired emails.
-It is a safety net that costs nothing — if you do not need it, it silently cleans up after two weeks.
+NukeMail's 14-day locked retention is unique.
+No other temporary email service lets you recover access to expired emails.
+It's a free safety net.
+You don't need it.
+It cleans up after two weeks.

-Duration also affects how useful a temp email service is for international use.
-If you sign up for a service based in a different time zone, their verification email might be queued and sent during their business hours, not yours.
+The length of time your inbox stays active changes how well a temp email service works for international use.
+If you sign up for a service based in a different time zone, their verification email might be queued and sent during their business hours instead of yours.
 A 10-minute inbox expires long before the email arrives.
-A 24-hour window spans every time zone on the planet, so delivery delays across regions are never an issue.
+A 24-hour window covers every time zone on the planet so delivery delays across regions are never an issue.

 When 24 Hours Still Is Not Enough

-If you know upfront that you will need an inbox for longer than 24 hours, NukeMail offers premium upgrades starting at $3 for a week.
-Premium inboxes have no countdown timer and stay active as long as your paid time lasts.
-You also get the ability to add up to 10 email addresses under one access code.
+If you know you'll need an inbox for longer than 24 hours, NukeMail offers premium upgrades starting at $3 for a week.
+Premium inboxes don't have a countdown timer and stay active as long as your paid time lasts.
+You also get the ability to add up to 20 email addresses under one access code.

-For most people, though, 24 hours is the sweet spot.
-It is long enough to handle multi-step verifications, delayed confirmation emails, and next-morning follow-ups.
-It is short enough that the address cycles out before it can accumulate spam or be sold to marketing lists.
+For most people, 24 hours is the sweet spot.
+This duration is long enough to handle multi-step verifications, delayed confirmation emails and next-morning follow-ups.
+It is also short enough that the address cycles out before it can accumulate spam or get sold to marketing lists.

-If your 24 hours expire and you realize you need an email that arrived, check your inbox — you can still see sender names and subjects for up to two weeks.
-If the content matters, a premium unlock gets you back in.
-If it does not matter, just generate a fresh inbox for free.
+If your 24 hours expire and you realize you need an email that arrived, check your inbox.
+You can still see sender names and subjects for up to two weeks.
+A premium unlock gets you back in if the content matters.
+If it doesn't matter, just generate a fresh inbox for free.